ashleymaeconard/TIMEOR/app/www/timeor_command_line_tutorial.md

 Note, if TIMEOR is running on a remote machine, you may access the website through the ssh gateway.
 For example on port 8888, `ssh -L 8888:127.0.0.1:8888 USERNAME@SERVER -t host=SERVER -L 8888:127.0.0.1:3681`.

 ### Docker
+1. Install Docker (version 20.10.0 recommended)

-1. Building Docker image in TIMEOR directory:
+2. Building Docker image in TIMEOR directory:
-    1. `docker build -t timeor_env .`
+    1. `$docker build -t timeor_env .`
-2. Running Docker:
+3. Running Docker:
-    1. `docker run -p 3838:3838 timeor_env`
+    1. `$docker run -p 3838:3838 timeor_env`
     2. Shiny server will be running on port 3838.
 Thus, in a browser visit `localhost:3838`.